ON LEAVE 2016-17

 - Doctor of Philosophy, University Michigan Ann Arbor, 1993

-Stephen Crowley, Professor of Politics, received his B.A. from Hamilton College and his Ph.D. from the University of Michigan.
-His teaching focuses on Russia and Eastern Europe, peace & conflict studies, revolutions, and globalization.
+Stephen Crowley, professor of politics, received a BA rom Hamilton College and a PhD from the University of Michigan.
+His teaching focuses on Russia and Eastern Europe, peace and conflict studies, revolutions, and globalization.

-A second project examines labor in contemporary Russia, specifically the legacy of the “monogorod” or one-factory towns from the Soviet era.
-These factories are often near bankruptcy, and thus present particular challenges of potential labor protest that are difficult to resolve since workers have few effective legal channels for expressing discontent under Putin.
-Initial findings will be presented in a chapter for a collected volume in preparation (co-edited with two colleagues) that examines the impact of such legacies in Asia, Latin America and postcommunist Europe, and is entitled Working Through the Past: Labor and Authoritarian Legacies in Comparative Perspective.
+One ongoing project examines labor in contemporary Russia, specifically the legacy of the “monogorod” or one-factory towns left from the Soviet era.
+These factories are often near bankruptcy, and thus present particular dilemmas of potential labor protest that are difficult to resolve, especially since workers have few effective legal channels for expressing discontent under Russian President Vladimir Putin.
+Initial findings have been published, in Post-Soviet Affairs and in Russian Analytical Digest.

-These research projects have been funded in recent years by grants from ACLS, the NEH, the Woodrow Wilson Center for International Scholars, and the Collegium Budapest/Institute for Advanced Study.
+These research projects have been funded in recent years by grants from American Council of Learned Societies (ACLS), the National Endowment for the Humanities (NEH), the Woodrow Wilson Center for International Scholars, and the Collegium Budapest/Institute for Advanced Study.

-In addition to academic presentations, Crowley has given talks to various community groups on topics ranging from globalization and the global financial crisis to war and peace in US foreign policy.
+In addition to academic presentations, Crowley has given talks to various community groups on topics ranging from the conflict in Russia and Ukraine, globalization and the global financial crisis, and war and peace in US foreign policy.